 Upgrading your education?
-Reap the rewards (and protect them, too).
-A graduate degree can increase your earning potential, help you advance in your career, or even change your career path
+Reap the rewards (and help protect them, too).
+A graduate degree can increase your earning potential, help you advance in your career, and even change your career path altogether.

 Why Do Graduate Students Need Life Insurance?